| |

 When schools or

-programs make a promise to you (whether or not it involves our
+use that facility (whether or not it involves our

 guidelines) make sure that promise is incorporated into your